momo476/Getting-and-Cleaning-Data-Assignment-2/CodeBook.md

-Two datasets were created using the original data from the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+Two data sets were created using the original data from the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-A full description of the original dataset can be found at the website.
+A full description of the original data set can be found at the website.

 Feature Selection
 =================